Pascalduc/stock-analysis/README.md

-Overall, 2017 was a great year to invest with analyzed stocks in the green except for TERP with -7.2% return.
+Overall, 2017 was a great year to invest with all analyzed stocks in the green except for TERP with -7.2% return.
 On the other hand, 2018 could be considered a terrible year with 10 of the 12 stocks in the red with only ENPH and RUN having positive returns.
-While the dataset is small, based on years and tickers, we would recommend Steve to invest in ENPH and RUN since these two stocks have got positive returns even during a bad market year.
-This would suggest the companies are well managed keeping acceptable level of cashflow and are profitable even during uncertainties and economic downturn.
+While the dataset is small to make a clear conclusion, we would recommend Steve to invest in ENPH and RUN since these two stocks got positive returns even during a bad market year.
+This would suggest such companies are well managed, are keeping acceptable level of cashflow and are profitable even during uncertainties and economic downturn.

 #### Return 2017
 ![Return_2017](Resources/Return_2017.png)